Obtaining interpretable parameters from reparameterizing longitudinal models: transformation matrices between growth

 One major challenge of analyzing linear piecewise change patterns is to decide the location of the change-point or `knot' that indicates the occurrence of the change in the developmental process.
 Although empirical researchers can specify the knot location \textit{a priori} driven by domain knowledge, for example, \citet{Flora2008knot, Sterba2014individually, Riddle2015knee, Dumenci2019knee}, the knot is unknown in most cases. \citet{Marcoulides2018PLGC} proposed to fit a pool of candidate models with a knot at different locations and select the `best' one using the BIC criterion.
 By building a multi-phase mixed-effects model, \citet{Cudeck2002PLGC} demonstrated that the change-point can also be a random coefficient that allows individuals to transition from one phase to another at different time points.
-Knots have been estimated successfully using frequentist \citep{Cudeck2003knot_F, Harring2006nonlinear, Kwok2010simu, Kohli2011PLGC, Kohli2013PLGC1, Kohli2013PLGC2, Preacher2015repara} and Bayesian \citep{Dominicus2008knot_B, McArdle2008knot_B, Wang2008knot_B, Muniz2011knot_B, Kohli2015PLGC1, Lock2018knot_B} mixed-effects models and growth models (including latent growth models and growth mixture models).
+Earlier studies have demonstrated how to estimate knots using frequentist \cite{Cudeck2003knot_F, Harring2006nonlinear, Kwok2010simu, Kohli2011PLGC, Kohli2013PLGC1, Kohli2013PLGC2, Preacher2015repara} and Bayesian \cite{Dominicus2008knot_B, McArdle2008knot_B, Wang2008knot_B, Muniz2011knot_B, Kohli2015PLGC1, Lock2018knot_B} mixed-effects models and growth models.